teaguestockwell/doctors-patient-database/README.md

 A live demo is avalible here: https://doctors-patient-database.web.app/#/

 The stream api gave the flexibility of managing some state globbaly.
-Subsribing to querys, and collections as streams, gave the application to persistence data in real time between instances of the UI.
+Subsribing to querys, and collections as streams, let the app persistence data in real time between instances of the UI.

 ![Screen Shot 2021-01-31 at 12 30 51](https://user-images.githubusercontent.com/71202372/106397034-507a6000-63c0-11eb-9e09-4432ffe1a55c.png)